Imran2205/papers_repository/video_description.md

 ### GMPC-Tracker: Global Multi-object Tracking Using Generalized Minimum Clique Graphs
 ### Toward Automatic Audio Description Generation for Accessible Videos
 ### A Benchmark and Simulator for UAV Tracking
+### Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing